Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Effective one-dimensional dynamics

 where $\eta_X$ and $\eta_i$ are effective zero-mean white Gaussian noise satisfying

-A notable feature of $X$ dynamics [eq.~\eqref{eq:X.dyn}] is the appearance of $Z$, the variance within the system, which results from noise.
-For sufficiently large $K$ [i.e. $K \gg f'(X)$], $y_i$ dynamics [eq.~\eqref{eq:yi.dyn}] are independent of $X$, describing an $N$-variate Ornstein-Uhlenbeck (OU) process.
-In addition, the correlation function of $\eta_i$ [eq.~\eqref{eq:eta_i.corr}] suggests that cross-correlations among $\eta_i$ would be negligible for large $N$.
+A notable feature of $X$ dynamics [Eq.~\eqref{eq:X.dyn}] is the appearance of $Z$, the variance within the system, which results from noise.
+For sufficiently large $K$ [i.e., $K \gg f'(X)$], $y_i$ dynamics [Eq.~\eqref{eq:yi.dyn}] are independent of $X$, describing an $N$-variate Ornstein-Uhlenbeck (OU) process.
+In addition, the correlation function of $\eta_i$ [Eq.~\eqref{eq:eta_i.corr}] suggests that cross-correlations among $\eta_i$ would be negligible for large $N$.
 Hence for large $K$ and $N$, each $y_i$ approximately follows a one-dimensional OU process governed by

 whose stationary variance is $D / K$.
-Consistently, when $K$ is large, the time scale of $y_i$ would be much faster than that of $X$.
+At the same time, when $K$ is large, the time scale of $y_i$ would be much faster than that of $X$.
 Hence, approximating as $Z \approx D / K$, one obtains the closed evolution equation of $X$:

 which we call the stochastic mean-field dynamics (SMFD), following a previous work~\cite{dierkes2012Meanfield}.
 Its central assumption is that $x_i$ follows a Gaussian distribution around $X$, which is implied by the OU approximation of $y_i$.
 The contribution of the variance $Z$ to the dynamics originates from the system's nonlinearity, reflected in non-vanishing $f''(X)$.
-As such, the second term of SMFD [eq.~\eqref{eq:smfd}] clearly illustrates the synergistic effect of nonlinearity, coupling ($K$), and noise ($D$).
-SMFD can be written in the potential form.
-Thus, the mean first passage time formula~\eqref{eq:mfpt} allows us to calculate the mean escape time.
+As such, the second term of SMFD [Eq.~\eqref{eq:smfd}] clearly illustrates the synergistic effect of nonlinearity, coupling with strength $K$, and noise with intensity $D$.
+SMFD can be written using the asspciated potential.
+Thus, the mean first passage time formula [Eq.~\eqref{eq:mfpt}] allows us to calculate mean escape times.
 In the strong-coupling limit ($K \to \infty$), SMFD simplifies to $\dot{X} = f(X) + \sqrt{2D/N} \eta_X$, based on which the asymptotic value of the mean escape time, $T_\infty(N)$, is obtained.
 The limiting dynamics illustrate the reduction in the effective noise strength by $1 / N$ due to diffusive coupling.

-For sufficiently large $N$, the diffusion term of SMFD [eq.~\eqref{eq:smfd}] is negligible, yielding the following deterministic mean-field dynamics (DMFD):
+For sufficiently large $N$, the diffusion term of SMFD [Eq.~\eqref{eq:smfd}] is negligible, yielding the following deterministic mean-field dynamics (DMFD):